chriskomus/winnipeg-property-search/README.md

 Using The City of Winnipeg's Socrata Open Data API, a user can pull property value information as well as neighborhood, square footage, build year, number of rooms, and the zoning type.
 It also displays whether there is a garage, basement (finished or non-finished), central air, fireplace or an inground pool.

+## Google Street View Static API

 Mouse over the address to see the Google Street View image of the address.
+You'll need your own API key.